 3. Northern Catalpa: The large showy flowers of the catalpa, also known as the cigar tree or the catawba, are an added attraction to having this fast growing shade tree in your yard (and great for bees), but the real magic comes from its thick canopy of large leaves.

 4. Red Maple: Along with casting shade, the red maple also adds a burst of color in the fall, with the leaves turning a vibrant red before dropping.
-The growth rate of the red maple is about 3 to 5 feet per year, topping out at about 40' high, and based on the pictures from this grower, it can rapidly create privacy and shade for your home or yard.
+The growth rate of the red maple is about 3 to 5 feet per year, topping out at about 40' high, and can rapidly create privacy and shade for your home or yard.

 5. Weeping Willow: This iconic shade tree also happens to be a fast grower, with growth rates of anywhere from 3 feet to 8 feet per year.
 While weeping willows will grow especially well near water, there are a variety of hybrids available that can be better suited to drier conditions.